[Tolen Ren's memory]

 TUVOK: May we speak to him alone?

-PARIS: That rehab colony back in New Zealand doesn't seem so bad
+PARIS: The rehab colony back in New Zealand doesn't seem so bad right

 TUVOK: Lieutenant, did you murder Professor Ren?